SolarNetworkFoundation/solarnetwork.net/content/subscriptions.md

  3. **Datum Days Stored** — number of datum stored in SolarNetwork, across all sources and nodes in your account, calculated _each day_ and summed for the month.

 Each category has a tiered pricing structure, where the rate decreases as the usage volume increases.
 Subscriptions are billed _per month per account_ so tiers are applied on the sum total of all nodes in each account.
+Use the **Simulate costs** button below to view all usage categories and their associated price schedules.

 {{</section/content>}}

-{{<section/content class="sn-light" title="Pricing details">}}
+{{<section/content class="sn-light" title="Core pricing overview">}}

-The following sections detail the pricing tiers for each subscription category.
+The following sections detail the pricing tiers for the core subscription categories.

 ## Properties Posted